 Investment is key to a safe and secure future.
-The lure of high returns has been a key attraction for investors to the share market.
+The lure of high returns has been a key attraction for investors to the share market tips.
 Share market offers the lucrative opportunity of purchase and trade of securities such as stocks and options.
 Investing in the share market is challenging, as well as a learning experience.
 It requires oodles of patience and discipline and a great deal of research and a sound understanding of the market.
 The volatility of the stock market adds to the investors' perplexity of wanting to invest, hold, or sell in such situations.
 Let us understand the initial steps involved in taking up these challenges of venturing into the investing journey.

-How to Start Investing in Stock Market?
+How to start investing in the Stock Market?

 Investing is no longer a cumbersome process for a beginner.
 The convenience of online trading and the host of technical analysis and reports provided by the broker simplifies the entire process for the newcomer.
 All one needs to do is evaluate and narrow down on choosing a suitable broker based on the services and good reviews from the existing clientele.
 To commence one's investing journey, there are a few prerequisites that the investor needs to fulfill.

 To begin with, one needs to open a trading and a Demat account.
 A Demat account provides the holder with the facility to hold his securities and track the same in an online format.
 This account needs to be opened with a Depository participant.
 A trading account enables one to buy or sell shares.
 The account comes with a unique trading ID, to carry out the transactions.
 One needs to be registered on the stock exchange to carry out trades.
 The broker is a registered member, and the brokerage firm will carry out the trades on your behalf.